typetetris/httplatencies/README.md

 know NIH.
 And also I wanted to do a little [rust](https://rust-lang.org).
 So I created a little one-shot tool and later polished it a bit up for this.

+This measurement tool has the problem of [coordinated omission](https://www.youtube.com/watch?v=lJ8ydIuPFeU).

 Have fun.

     httplatencies 1.0.0